dickverweij/nl-afas-cordova-plugin-securelocalstorage/README.md

 Secure localStorage for Cordova
 ==========================
 This plugin will wrap the localStorage api and store data encrypted using IOS keychain or Android keystore.
-This is no protection for hackers who have physical/root access to your phone.
-Goal: On unrooted phones protect against reading/writing (without using the host app) the contents stored in the the SecureLocalStorage..
+WARNING: This is no protection for hackers who have physical/root access to your phone.

+Goal: Protect against reading/writing the contents stored in the the SecureLocalStorage by other apps.
 Use it to store temporary sensitive data which will survice an app exit/shutdown.

 Requirements
 -------------
-- Android 4 or higher / iOS 6 or higher
+- Android 4.3 or higher / iOS 6 or higher
 - Cordova 3.0 or higher

     Installation